alissa-huskey/hello-world-docker-action/README.md

 You'll need to provide environment variables when you run the container so they can be passed along to your script.

-You can pass them on the command line using the `--env` option.
+You can pass them on the command-line using the `--env` option.

 ```bash
 $ docker run --env INPUT_WHO_TO_GREET="Mona Lisa Octocat" --env GITHUB_OUTPUT="output-file" --name greeting-container greeting-image